zkemail/hiring/devrel.md

 | Format | Remote/Virtual |

 ## Interview Trial Assignment
-Please prepare a *15-20 minute presentation*, using any materials that you see fit (e.g., slides, Figma, notion, etc.). for one of the following tasks.
+Please prepare a *15-20 minute presentation*, using any materials that you see fit (e.g., slides, Figma, Excalidraw, notion, etc.). for one of the following tasks.

 ## Task Options